Embedded Postgres Backup

 # The convenience container can be shutdown when it's not needed

-kubectl -n paramify scale sts pgbackup --replicas=0
+kubectl -n paramify scale sts pgbackup --replicas=0# Startup the convenience container to run manual backup/restore commands

 kubectl -n paramify scale sts pgbackup --replicas=1